 Nashville, the capital of Tennessee, lies on the Cumberland River in the north-central part of the state.
 The city is home to many universities and colleges, along with a magnificent reproduction of the Parthenon—hence it is fondly called “Athens of the South.”

 Narrowing down the list of attractions to only 10 was challenging for a city that’s dedicated to preserving and showcasing its historic treasures and landmarks.
-So, no matter your tastes and interests, below are top 10 Nashville attractions for singles or groups, families and even business people.
+So, no matter your tastes and interests, below are the top 10 Nashville attractions for singles or groups, families, and even business people.
 Have fun!

 Top 10 Nashville Attractions You Must See!